 The notes will be unsecured, unless we are required to secure them pursuant to the limitations on liens covenant described below under "-Certain Covenants-Limitations on Liens."
-The notes will also be the unsubordinated obligations of Energy Transfer and will rank equally with all other existing and future unsubordinated indebtedness of Energy Transfer.
-The guarantee of the notes by Sunoco Logistics and any guarantee of the notes by any other Subsidiary Guarantor will be an unsecured and unsubordinated obligation of Sunoco Logistics or the applicable Subsidiary Guarantor and will rank equall with all other existing and future unsubordinated indebtedness of Sunoco Logistics (including its senior notes and its guarantee of our obligations under the
+The notes will also be the unsubordinated obligations of Energy Transfer and will ran equally with all other existing and future unsubordinated indebtedness of Energy Transfer.
+The guarantee of the notes by Sunoco Logistic and any guarantee of the notes by any other

-Credit Agreement, our term loan and our existing senior notes) or the applicable Subsidiary Guarantor.
-The notes and each guarantee, if any, will effectively rank junior to any future indebtedness of Energy Transfer and Sunoco Logistics or any applicable Subsidiary Guarantor that is both secured an unsubordinated to the extent of the value of the assets securing such indebtedness, and the notes will structurally rank junior to all indebtedness and other liabilities of Energy Transfer's existing and future Subsidiaries that are not Subsidiary Guarantors.
+Subsidiary Guarantor will be an unsecured and unsubordinated obligation of Sunoco Logistics or the applicable Subsidiary Guarantor and will rank equally with all other existing and future unsubordinated indebtedness of Sunoco Logistics (including its senior notes and its guarantee of our obligations under the Credit Agreement and our existing senior notes) or the applicable Subsidiary Guarantor.
+The notes and each guarantee, if any, will effectively rank junior to any future indebtedness of Energy Transfer and Sunoco Logistics or any applicable Subsidiary Guarantor that is both secured and unsubordinated to the extent of the value of the assets securing such indebtedness, and the notes will structurally rank junior to all indebtedness and other liabilities of Energy Transfer's existing and future Subsidiaries that are not Subsidiary Guarantors.

-As of September 30, 2019, after giving effect to our entry into our term loan, the Preferred Unit Offering and this offering and the application of the net proceeds as described in "Use of Proceeds," Energy Transfer would have had total senior debt of \$39.8 billion, including the notes offered hereby, and we would have been able to incur an additional \$5.9 billion of debt under our revolving credit facility.
-Additionally, as of September 30, 2019, we and our subsidiaries had \$600 million of junior subordinated notes outstanding.
-Initially, none of Energy Transfer's Subsidiaries will guarantee the notes, except for Sunoco Logistics.
-As of September 30, 2019, Sunoco Logistics had \$7.6 billion of indebtedness outstanding, all of which was senior unsecured notes, and Sunoco Logistics guaranteed all of Energy Transfer's obligations under its senior unsecured indebtedness.
-As of September 30, 2019, the notes would have been structurally subordinated to \$8.3 billion of indebtedness of Energy Transfer's Subsidiaries (other than Sunoco Logistics).
+As of September 30, 2018, after giving effect to the consummation of the merger transactions and this offering and the application of the net proceeds as described in "Use of Proceeds," Energy Transfer would have had total senior debt of \$24.6 billion, including the notes offered hereby, and we would have been able to incur an additional \$3.8 billion of debt under our revolving credit facility.
+Additionally, as of September 30, 2018, we and our subsidiaries had \$600 million of junior subordinated notes outstanding.
+Initially, none of Energy Transfer' Subsidiaries will guarantee the notes, except for Sunoco Logistics.
+As of September 30, 2018, Sunoco Logistics had \$7.6 billion of indebtedness outstanding, all of which was senior unsecured notes, and Sunoco Logistics guaranteed all of Energy Transfer's obligations under its senior unsecured indebtedness.
+As of September 30, 2018, after giving effect to the consummation of the merger transactions and this offering and the application of the net proceeds as described in "Use of Proceeds," the notes would have been structurally subordinated to \$7.9 billion of indebtedness of Energy Transfer's Subsidiaries.